 Other biodegradable nappies

-However, there are many nappy choices; it can be challenging to find a genuine sustainable nappy, though, as ‘greenwashing’ is not uncommon.
-There are a few excellent sustainable choices out there with genuine sustainable efforts.
+However, many nappy choices; can be challenging to find a genuine sustainable nappy, though, as ‘greenwashing’ is not uncommon.
+Nevertheless, there are a few excellent sustainable choices out there with genuine sustainable efforts.

 Some brands like Bamboo Nature, Moltex and Muumi have their own independent eco-certification, which gives you a good guideline to choose a genuinely sustainable product.